 The Bodhisatta was once Indra, king of the gods.
-A wealthy merchant’s mother pleaded with him, her only son, to give alms, be virtuous, keep the holy days, and follow the teachings, but he completely rejected religion and righteousness.
+The mother of a wealthy merchant once pleaded with him, her only son, to give alms, be virtuous, observe the holy days, and follow the teachings, but he completely rejected religion and righteousness.
 One full-moon holy day she offered him one thousand coins to keep the vows and go listen to an overnight sermon.
 For the love of money, he agreed, but that night he slept instead of listening.
 When he returned home the next morning he rudely demanded the money from his mother, refusing to eat her food until he had it.

 Later the merchant decided to sail on a trading voyage to faraway lands.
-His mother begged him not to go because there were many dangers at sea, and she reminded him that they already had plenty of money so this new business was unnecessary.
-When she tried to stop him from going by grabbing his hand, he struck her and left.
+His mother begged him not to go because there were many dangers at sea, and she reminded him that they already had plenty of money, so this new business was unnecessary.
+When she grabbed his hand to try to stop him from going, he struck her and left.

-His raft drifted to an island where there were four spirits of the dead (specifically vimana petas deities whose blissful earthly lives are regularly interrupted by hell-like tortures) living in a crystal palace and he stayed with them until they needed to leave for their penance.
-Next he encountered eight more such spirits in a silver palace, then sixteen in a jewel palace, and then thirty-two in a gold palace.
+His raft drifted to an island where there were four spirits of the dead (specifically vimana petas, deities whose blissful earthly lives are regularly interrupted by hell-like tortures) living in a crystal palace and he stayed with them until they needed to leave for their penance.
+Next, he encountered eight more such spirits in a silver palace, then sixteen in a jewel palace, and finally thirty-two in a gold palace.

 In the Lifetime of the Buddha

 The greedy merchant was an earlier birth of a disobedient disciple of the Buddha, who told him this story of his past so he knew that his disobedience had once led to great suffering.